-Dear Yoga Students,
+Dear Yoga Students….A Love Letter

 I want you to know that it is only because of you that I am able to successfully teach yoga full-time.

 It’s not always easy.
 I’m not super human, and I am nowhere near perfect.
 Teaching so many classes and privates a week can be draining on my body and my brain.
-Some days I wake up in the morning hung over, or tired, or burned out.
+Some days I wake up in the morning tired or burned out.
 Some days my body really just aches.
 Some days I feel completely unmotivated and have no idea what to talk about or what to teach.
 Some days I wish I could just stay in and not think about yoga.
 But as soon as I walk into the yoga room, all those feelings disappear.
 As soon as I see you, feelings of joy and gratitude take over.
 I immediately feel inspired.
 And this is not just my big classes; it’s also my smaller classes and privates.
 You, the yogi’s, are the reason I continue teaching yoga.

 I am sincerely happy to see every single one of you; men, women, young, old, tight, flexible, beginner and advanced alike.
 In many ways, I consider you guys as my yoga teachers.
 Every day that I teach, I am guaranteed to learn something from at least one of you.
 It might be a story you share that I resonate with.
 It might be advice.
 It might have nothing to do with words.
 Just watching you practice, watching you move and struggle and find release really affects me in a way that is difficult to explain.
 I can only describe the feeling as LOVE.